daniel-furman/ensemble-climate-projections/README.md

 ---

 All code and data required to reproduce research presented at the SICB 2021 and SCCUR 2019 conferences.
 See [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.
+See requirements/ for required packages and instructions to set up a conda virtual environment.

 ### Workflow